 The Woodlands School Local Offer

-Having consulted the LEA and others in accordance with the requirements of the law, the Governing Body has set its planned admission number of 240 pupils aged 11-18 years for the school year commencing 1 September 2018.
+Having consulted the LA and others in accordance with the requirements of the law, the Governing Body has set its planned admission number of 240 students aged 11-18 years for the school year commencing 1 September 2018.

-For a pupil to be allocated a place by the LA at Woodlands they need to have a Statement of Special Educational Need/Education, Health and Social Care Plan.
+For a student to be allocated a place by the LA at Woodlands they need to have an Education, Health and Social Care Plan.

 The criteria below reflect the primary duty of our school to provide for children with severe and complex learning disabilities, within the local and national inclusive education agenda.
 All children admitted to the school will have: